hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 3512

-Then He fashioned him and breathed into him of His [created] soul.
+Then He fashioned him and breathed into him of His spirit.
 He granted you hearing, sight and intellect; yet little it is that you give thanks.

 # 3513